danielsilva010/MDCsys-withDB/README.md

 - **src:** The source code for the system is stored here.

-`-`: Controllers: The controller classes are stored here.
+`- Controllers:` The controller classes are stored here.

-`-`: Models: The model classes are stored here.
+`- Models:` The model classes are stored here.

-`-`: Views: The view classes are stored here.
+`- Views:` The view classes are stored here.

-`-`: Utils: The utility classes are stored here.
+`- Utils:` The utility classes are stored here.

-`-`: Main: The main class is stored here.
+`- Main:` The main class is stored here.

-`-`: DAO: The data access object is stored here.
+`- DAO:` The data access object is stored here.

 ## Disclaimer